karan3242/XRF_data_parser/README.md

 ## Data Preparation

-Ensure your CSV export strictly adheres to the **Geo Chem format**.
+Ensure your CSV or XLSX export strictly adheres to the **Geo Chem format**
 Specifically:
 * The **Item Notes** column must be consistently labeled as `LAB_ID`.
 * The `LAB_ID` values should contain both letters and numbers (e.g., `S-101`, `A-2B`) for string-value compatibility and optimal parsing.
+* If The file is XLSX make sure that the data read is on Sheet 1

 ---